Effective ceramic nonstick finish

 Heating Capacity: Best for low or medium heat

 You can use the Green Earth Pan in the oven, but only between 160 and 320 degrees.
-However, we don’t recommend it, especially since the handle may break down faster if exposed to these temperatures.
+However, I don’t recommend it, especially since the handle may break down faster if exposed to these temperatures.

 Cleaning: Easy and efficient

 The frying pan is dishwasher friendly, but you should be careful of mineral build up if you have hard water.
 If you do start to see a film build up on the pan, Ozeri recommends cleaning the surface with lemon juice or vinegar.
-We didn’t experience this, but those with hard water might over time.
+I didn’t experience this, but those with hard water might over time.

 Price: Not bad